hadjipantelis/taskview_fda/CRAN_task_view_fda.md

 * [switchpreg](https://cran.r-project.org/web/packages/switchnpreg/index.html): Functions for estimating the parameters from the latent state process and the functions corresponding to the J states as proposed by De Souza and Heckman (2013).
 * [fdcov](https://cran.r-project.org/web/packages/fdcov/index.html) Provides a variety of tools for the analysis of covariance operators.
 * [ftsa](https://cran.r-project.org/web/packages/ftsa/index.html) Functions for visualizing, modeling, forecasting and hypothesis testing of functional time series.
-* [pcdpca](https://cran.r-project.org/web/packages/pcdpca/index.html) extends multivariate dynamic principal components to periodically correlated multivariate time series.
+* [pcdpca](https://cran.r-project.org/web/packages/pcdpca/index.html) Extends multivariate dynamic principal components to periodically correlated multivariate time series.

 ------------------

-The Functional Data Analysis Task View is written by Fabian Scheipl and Tore Erdmann (LMU München, Germany).
+The Functional Data Analysis Task View is written by Fabian Scheipl, Sonja Greven and Tore Erdmann (LMU München, Germany).
 Please open an issue at [https://github.com/fabian-s/taskview_fda/issues]() with suggestions, additions and improvements (... or fork it and send a pull request).